GabrielleHandy/Music_Streaming_API/README.md

 - Follow the KISS and DRY principles.
 - Use Git branches for project development.
 - Conform to the MVC design pattern with separate controllers and services.
-- Implement TDD using mockMvc for controller unit tests and Cucumber with Rest Assured for service class testing, for each endpoints.
+- Implement TDD using mockMvc for controller unit tests and Cucumber with Rest Assured for service class testing, for each end points.
 - Documented each method using doc strings and inline comments.
 ### Challenges
 ***
-- A challenge we faced was implementing Cucumber tests.
-We had to work together using driver navigator and code reviews to  get better at testing our endpoints.
-- One of our challenges was learning how to merge and create branches, we overcame this by coming up with a merge plan that helped to avoid merge conflicts and made sure that when we pushed to main all the code was double-checked and okayed by everyone in the group.
-- Another challenge was using MockMVC to test service classes, we overcame this by working together using driver/navigator and through code reviews.
-- While following the TDD testing, there were some challenges while trying to test for controllers.
-Hence, taking a different approach of testing was needed, so instead of utilizing mockMVC we decided to implement Cucumber testing.
+- While applying TDD to test controllers, we faced some challenges when utilizing the traditional mockMVC testing method.
+Mocking the behavior of controllers can sometimes be complex, leading to difficulties in writing effective unit tests.
+To address these challenges, we decided to take an alternative testing approach.
+Instead of relying on mockMVS, we decided to implement Cucumber testing.
+Cucumber is a testing framework that supports Behavior Driven Development(BDD).
+By choosing Cucumber testing, we shifted the focus from unit testing the controllers to testing the behavior of the entire application.
+This approach helps ensure that the different components of the system work together seamlessly to deliver the expected functionality.
+It additionally offers a more clear and thorough understanding of how the application functions in real-world situations.
 # User Stories

-As a User, I want to be able to create my own playlists so I can curate my own collection of music.
+As a User, I want to be able to create my own playlists, so I can curate my own collection of music.

 As a User I want to be able to search for songs by title, artist, or genre, so I can easily find the music I want to listen to.